 The situation is fluid.
-For general information on coronavirus (COVID-19) check the Scottish Government and NHS Inform websites.
+For general information on Coronavirus (COVID-19) check the Scottish Government and NHS Inform websites.
 We will remain in regular contact with our key partners (including Scottish Governing Bodies of Sport, local authorities and leisure trusts) and update our website when new information is available.
-Clubs and athletes affiliated to a Scottish Governing Body of sport (SGB) should remain in contact with your SGB.
+Clubs, coaches and athletes affiliated to a Scottish Governing Body of sport (SGB) should remain in contact with your SGB.

-What advice and support is in place for sports organisations while they are unable to operate?
+What advice and support is in place for sports organisations while they are unable to operate at this time?

 We have compiled details of advice and support that may be relevant to sport clubs and community organisations.